 This Thai-inspired paleo pumpkin soup is creamy and full of flavour, zest and spice and zest.
 It’s filling enough for a meal or can be paired with shredded or diced chicken or grilled prawns for extra protein.

 Yesterday was cold and rainy and since I was working at home I decided to treat myself to something warm and comforting.
-I had some butternut pumpkin, brown onion, left over coriander stalks and a few other Thai-ish ingredients in the fridge from a curry I made a while ago.
+I had some sweet pumpkin, brown onion, leftover coriander stalks and a few other Asian ingredients in the fridge from the curry I made a few days before.
 A bit of this, a bit of that, and some coconut cream and I ended up with one of the best pumpkin soups I’ve ever made.
 Not kidding!
-This is really tasty and really easy to make as long as you have most ingredients on hand (always a caveat).
-Perfect dish to welcome this miserable weather!

 - 1 brown onion, diced

 - 1 lemongrass stalk, cut in thirds